Dynasty (1981 TV series): "Enter Alexis"

-Over the run of the series, the rivalry between Alexis and Krystle is a primary driver for the melodrama.
-Alexis resents Krystle's role as Blake's wife and mistress of the Carrington household, and tries to undermine her at every opportunity, while Krystle makes increasingly bold efforts to keep Alexis from interfering in the lives of their mutual loved ones.
 The pair have numerous verbal spats that sometimes lead to physical altercations.
 "Unfortunately, the thing people remember about this show is the catfights," noted Collins in 1991.
 Entertainment columnist Sue Cameron said in 2018 that the catfights became so popular that the press were invited to watch the filming of them.
 Krystle and Alexis famously brawl for the first time in Alexis's studio, and then later in a lily pond.
 They also hurl mud at each other at a beauty salon, and slide down a ravine together into a puddle of mud, before having their final showdown brawl in a fashion studio in the 1991 miniseries Dynasty: The Reunion.
 Later in the series, Alexis also has a catfight with Blake's half-sister Dominique (Diahann Carroll), and then her own cousin Sable (Stephanie Beacham).
 She even has a brawl with her on-again, off-again lover and one-time husband, Dex (Michael Nader).
 Krystle's niece Sammy Jo (Heather Locklear) also has her fair share of catfights, as she first engages in a slap fight with Claudia (Pamela Bellwood) before taking on Amanda (Catherine Oxenberg) in a brawl in a swimming pool.
 Sammy Jo later fights Fallon (Emma Samms) in a horse trough and the mud around it.
 Evans even battles with herself at the climax of a 1985–1986 storyline in which Krystle is imprisoned and replaced by a lookalike named Rita (also played by Evans); Krystle ends up battling Rita in order to escape.
 In 2008, Entertainment Weekly termed Alexis and Krystle's catfights "the gold standard of scratching and clawing."